code2me/Invoid/README.md

 ## Usage
 ```
 download the zip file of this repository
-open it in android studio
+extract it and open it in android studio
 gradle will automatically install the required dependencies
 run the app in emulator
 ```